StarfishC/vim-tasks/README.md

 interface BaseTaskConfiguration {
   /**
    * The type of a custom task.
 Tasks of type "shell" are executed
-   * a shell (e.g. floaterm)
    * Defaults to 'floaterm'
+   * Valid options: ['floaterm']
    */
   type: string;

   /**
-   * The command to be executed.
+   * The command to be executed
    * Defaults to ''
    */
   command: string;

   /**
-   * Which file to save
+   * Which buffer to write
-   * Defaults to 'none', 'all','current' are available */
-  save: string

-  /**
-   * Specifies whether a global command is a background task.
-   * Defaults to false
+   * Defaults to 'none'
+   * Valid options: ['none', 'all', 'current']
+   * - 'none': not save any buffer
+   * - 'all': write all changed buffers
+   * - 'current': only write current buffer
    */
-  isBackground?: boolean;
+  save?: string

   /**
-   * The command options used when the command is executed.
+   * The command options used when the command is executed */ options?: CommandOptions;  see "interface CommandOptions" for details
-   */
-  options?: CommandOptions;  see `interface CommandOptions` for details

   /**
-   * The arguments passed to the command.
+   * The arguments passed to the command
    * Defaults to []
    */
   args?: string[];

   /**
-   * The presentation options.
+   * The presentation options
    */
-  presentation?: PresentationOptions; see `interface PresentationOptions` for details
+  presentation?: PresentationOptions; see "interface PresentationOptions" for details

   /**
-   * The configuration of the available tasks.
+   * The configuration of the available tasks
    */
-  tasks?: TaskDescription[]; see `interface TaskDescription` for details }
+  tasks?: TaskDescription[]; see "interface TaskDescription" for details }

 export interface CommandOptions {
   /**
-   * The current working directory of the executed program or shell.
+   * The current working directory of the executed program or shell
-   * Defaults to '${workspaceFolder}'
+   * Defaults to "${workspaceFolder}"
    */
   cwd?: string;
+}

+export interface PresentationOptions {
   /**
- * The description of a task.
+   * Controls whether the task output is reveal in the user interface
+   * Defaults to "always"
+   * Valid options: ["silent", "always"]
+   * - "silent": not show in the user interface
+   * - "always": always show
    */
-interface TaskDescription {
+  reveal?: string;

   /**
+   * Controls whether the panel showing the task output is taking focus
+   * Maybe it cause some problem in vim's popup windows */ focus?: boolean;

+  /**
+   * Controls how the task panel is used
+   * Defaults to "new"
+   * Valid: ["new", "shared", "dedicated"]
+   * - "new": every task execution will open a new panel
+   * - "shared": a panel shares between tasks, if the panel is not existed, a new panel will be created
+   * - "dedicated": the task panel is used for this task only */ panel?: string;
+}

+export interface TaskDescription {
+  /**
    * The task's name
    */
   label: string;

   /**
-   * The type of a custom task.
-Tasks of type "shell" are executed
-   * inside a shell (e.g. terminal, floaterm)
-   * Defaults to 'floaterm'
+   * These following options correspond to the options of "interface BaseTaskConfiguration"
+   * Only work the task if you set these options
    */
   type: string;

-  /**
-   * The command to execute.
-   * command line including any additional arguments passed to the command.
-   * Defaults to ''
-   */
   command: string;

-  /**
-   * Which file to save
-   * Defaults to 'none', 'all','current' are available */
-  save: string

-  /**
-   * Whether the executed command is kept alive and runs in the background.
-   * Defaults to false
-   */
-  isBackground?: boolean;

-  /**
-   * Additional arguments passed to the command.
-   * Defaults to []
-   */
+  save?: string;
   args?: string[];

-  /**
-   * The presentation options.
-   */
+  options?: CommandOptions;
   presentation?: PresentationOptions;

   /**